Collect Active Countermeasures AC-Hunter logs

 "

-• Protocol: Select udp or tcp to match your Bindplane configuration.
-Use "" (empty string) to write to the host's /dev/log for rsyslog forwarding.
+• Protocol: Select "udp" or "tcp" to match the Bindplane agent receiver configuration.
+Use "" (empty string) to write to the host /dev/log for rsyslog forwarding.

-• Tag: Enter an optional tag for log identification (for example, AC-Hunter ).
-The vendor recommends including a trailing space before the closing quote.
+• Tag: Enter an optional tag for log identification (for example, " AC-Hunter " ).
+Include a trailing space before the closing quote so the tag does not run into the message text.

 5. Save the configuration file and exit the editor.